TG9541/stm8ef/README.md

 ## About STM8 eForth

-The STM8 eForth core is written in STM8 assembler but it uses the SDCC tool chain.
+The STM8 eForth core is written in STM8 assembly using the `sdasstm8` assembler in the SDCC tool chain.
 Combining Forth with C is possible.

 STM8 eForth is highly configurable: a Forth binary that allows compiling new words to Flash ROM or RAM requires less than 4K.
 A binary with an extended vocabulary needs no more than about 5.5K.
 Due to the extraordinary code density very-low-cost 8K devices, e.g. [STM8S003F3P6](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf) or [STM8L051F3P6](https://www.st.com/resource/en/datasheet/stm8l051F3.pdf), are sufficient for non-trivial applications.
 If more space is needed a low-cost 32K device can be used, e.g. [STM8S005C6](https://www.st.com/resource/en/datasheet/stm8s005c6.pdf) or [STM8L052C6](https://www.st.com/resource/en/datasheet/stm8l052c6.pdf).